Homeland Security gets new role under Trump monument order

 Improving coordination among law enforcement agencies is part of DHS’s mission.
 It also oversees the Federal Protective Service, which guards federal government buildings around the nation.

-Federal Protective Service Officer David Underwood was shot and killed outside a federal building in Oakland during a protest in May.
+FPS Officer David Underwood was shot and killed outside a federal building in Oakland during a May protest.
 Authorities charged an Air Force staff sergeant affiliated with the far-right, anti-government “boogaloo” movement with his murder.

 As local governments in Washington, D.C., and Portland have stepped back to allow space for peaceful demonstrations, the Trump administration has stepped up its effort against what the senior official called “opportunistic criminals.”

-Attorney General William Barr says there have been more than 150 arrests on federal charges around the country, with about 500 investigations pending related to recent protests.
-There were at least seven in Portland in recent days.
+Attorney General William Barr says there have been more than 150 arrests on federal charges, including destruction of property and assault, around the country, with about 500 investigations pending related to recent protests.
+There were about a dozen in Portland in recent days.

 Portland police officials say the cycle of nightly attacks, which have shut down much of the downtown, has been unprecedented.
 Early Thursday, a man in a SUV fired several times into the air as he drove away from protesters who had surrounded his car.
 “We’ve never seen this intensity of violence and focused criminal activity over this long period of time,” Davis said.